harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 Other output formats are described at [https://github.com/taoliu/MACS/blob/macs_v1/README.rst#output-files](https://github.com/taoliu/MACS/blob/macs_v1/README.rst#output-files)

-## Exercise 1 - Peak Calling
+## Exercises 3 - Peak Calling and visualization

-1. Construct an sbatch submission script for 1 treatment and control file and submit.
+1. Make a macs2 directory in your user space for the macs2 output.
-1. Construct an sbatch submission script for all treatment and all control files and submit
+2. Copy over and edit the macs2 Slurm script from the workshop directory.
-1. Use `squeue -u <username>` to check the jobs are submitted and either pending or running.
-Look at the error files if if fails to run.
+3. Construct an sbatch submission script for the 4  treatment and  4 control files.
+Test on the command line and then submit.
-1. Look at the output   (see /n/regal/informatics/workshops/ChIP-Seq/Output/macs2/ for pre-computed output)
+4. Look at the output   (see /n/regal/informatics/workshops/ChIP-Seq/Output/macs2/ for pre-computed output)
     <ul><li>Download the peaks file, wig or bdg files and your bam files and indices to your laptop</li>
 	   <li>Load up your bam files/wigs etc into IGV</li>
 	   <li>Zoom and scroll through some peaks.
 Look at some high scoring peaks and some low scoring peaks.
 Is this what you expect?
 Is there anything different (bar the obvious) between the high scoring and the low scoring peaks.</li><li>Extra:  The output files AF1.bed, AF2.bed from the HOXB7 paper are in the output directory.
 Load these into IGV  and compare to your peaks.
 How similar are they?
 Can you write a command line to find the intersection between your results and the paper's results?</li><li>Extra:  Using the bedtools module  `bedtools2/2.25.0-fasrc01` use the bedtools intersect command to compare the AF1.bed and AF2.bed files to your results.